mlgarchery/mdp/README.md

 We could simplify user discriminators management by storing a little file containing hash of them.
 If a user change a password for a certain discriminator, we would check if we don't have the hash of this discriminator in memory.
 If it is the case, we can store a second hash of "discriminator${n}" (appending "n" to the string, n being the number of time the password changed), changing the discriminator under the hood without changing what the user has to memorise.

-Hashes of discriminators seem not so critical.
-Even if found by an attacker, and say, cracked (which is very unlikely), it's only discriminators/urls.

 But I don't like the idea of storing something.
 We'll end up having to sync a file on multiple devices like password managers.
-It could be an option though.
+It should stay optionnal.

 ## Final thoughts